-Maximum bitrate lets you set a target bitrate to handle bitrate limitations in your system.
-You might see a decline in image quality or frame rate as the instantaneous bitrate is kept below the specified target bitrate.
-You can choose to prioritize either image quality or frame rate.
+With maximum bitrate, you can set a target bitrate to handle bitrate limitations in your system.
+You may see a decline in image quality or frame rate when the instantaneous bitrate is kept below the specified target bitrate.
+You can choose to either prioritize image quality or frame rate.
 We recommend that you configure the target bitrate to a higher value than the expected bitrate.
-This gives you a margin in case there is a high level of activity in the scene.
+This gives you a margin for additional complexity that needs to be captured.